AlejandroFraga/simple-pygame/README.md

 ![Simple pygame - Level 2 Colliders](https://github.com/AlejandroFraga/simple-pygame/blob/main/images/Level_2_Colliders.png?raw=true)

+With this syntax, anyone can easily create his own custom level and load it in the game to play.

 #### -> Elements region

 In this section, we include the player, the enemies and everything that we want to be interactable, as the treasure.